zhangpenglin/You-Dont-Know-JS/types & grammar/ch1.md

 These six listed types have values of the corresponding type and return a string value of the same name, as shown. `Symbol` is a new data type as of ES6, and will be covered in Chapter 3.

 As you may have noticed, I excluded `null` from the above listing.
-It's *special* -- special in the sense that it's buggy(bug) when combined with the `typeof` operator:
+It's *special* -- special in the sense that it's buggy when combined with the `typeof` operator:

 ```js
 typeof null === "object"; // true